alexyorke/alexyorke.github.io/_drafts/2026-06-13-monads-in-c-sharp-part-3-io.md

 }
 ```

 If you call `GetRiskScore` directly in a loop, you control that policy yourself.
-Once you pass it to another abstraction, the abstraction owns the application rule:
+If you pass it to another monad or higher-order abstraction, you delegate the application rule:

 ```csharp
 List<RiskScore> scores =